 You may need long-term treatment to recover from these hernia mesh complications.
 They could also make it difficult to work to support yourself and your family.

-Fortunately, our trusted attorneys may be able to file a hernia mesh lawsuit to hold the manufacturer and others accountable for your injuries and to obtain fair compensation.
+Fortunately, our trusted attorneys in Cincinnati may be able to file a hernia mesh lawsuit to hold the manufacturer and others accountable for your injuries and to obtain fair compensation.

 HERNIA MESH RECALLS